LLM4CraSolver/LLM4CraSolver.github.io/README.md

 [Java exceptions types](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Benchmark/Java_exception_type_set_with_size.json), the 737 common Java exceptions we parse from Java libraries from Maven Central.

-[100 crash bugs benchmark](https://github.com/LLM4CraSolver/LLM4CraSolver.github.io/blob/main/Benchmark/benchmark_100.json), the 100 SO threads we sample from the 67248 SO threads including 50 code-related crash bugs and 50 environment-related crash bugs.
+[100 crash bugs benchmark](https://github.com/LLM4CraSolver/LLM4CraSolver.github.io/blob/main/Benchmark/java_benchmark_100.json), the 100 SO threads we sample from the 67248 SO threads including 50 code-related crash bugs and 50 environment-related crash bugs.

-[41 crash bugs benchmark](https://github.com/LLM4CraSolver/LLM4CraSolver.github.io/blob/main/Benchmark/benchmark_41.json).
+[41 crash bugs benchmark](https://github.com/LLM4CraSolver/LLM4CraSolver.github.io/blob/main/Benchmark/java_benchmark_41.json).
 To validate the effectiveness of our proposed approach, we create a new benchmark consisting of 41 crash bugs (including 11 code-related crash bugs and 30 environment-related crash bugs) that could not be successfully repaired in RQ1 when provided full crash description.

+[42 crash bugs benchmark](https://github.com/LLM4CraSolver/LLM4CraSolver.github.io/blob/main/Benchmark/multi_language_benchmark_42.json)To build this multilingual dataset, we invited the same two participants from Section 5.2 to followthe data collection procedures described in Section 2.1.
+We collected a total of 42 environment-related crash bugsspanning Java, C/C++, and Python for further generalization evaluation (with 13 cases for java, 20 for Python, and 9 foC/C++).
+To further assess the effectiveness of LLMs on previously unseen data, all 42 crash bugs were sourced fromStack Overflow posts published after 2024.
 ## Result

 **RQ1 (Basic Prompt Effectiveness)**: To what extent can ChatGPT, utilizing basic prompts with varying levels of contextual information, accurately localize and repair both code-related and environment-related crash bugs?